 You can buy the CD for this rock opera through our Amazon affiliate link (FFTC receives a small commission on sales).

 The summary above was originally from a post sponsored by Z Puppets Rosenschnoz and contains an affiliate link to our Amazon store where you can purchase the album.
 However, all opinions are my own and I really did sing along with the music as I typed the article.

-Z Puppets has teamed with the City of Maplewood for the second year to create Kid City, a program designed to promote the power of play.
-One way Z Pupppets is accomplishing this is by creating pop up laughter museums.
-Play with puppets, peek into dioramas, and hear the giggles and guffaws of community members.
-Visit one, see 'em all!
+In the past, Z Puppets has teamed with the City of Maplewood to create Kid City, a program designed to promote the power of play.
+One way Z Puppets accomplished this was by creating pop up laughter museums throughout the city.
+During its run, visitors could play with puppets, peek into dioramas, and hear the giggles and guffaws of community members.